 Nephrology Billing Services in North Carolina

-North Carolina's nephrology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's nephrology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and nephrology coding complexity.

 AAPC Certified